 Golding and Clarke share crackling chemistry, bouncing Thompson’s zingers off each other with almost melodic comedic timing.
 Feig’s pacing makes their courtship feel like a whimsical dance, and it helps that this version of London could have been pulled straight out of a snowglobe.
 It’s hard to believe that this is only Golding’s third-ever movie, so effortless is his appeal.

 Still, Last Christmas’ real emotional pull lies beyond Tom and Kate’s budding relationship.
-Thompson centers the action against the backdrop of an impending Brexit vote, a major source of anxiety for Kate’s parents, who, as refugees from the war in the former Yugoslavia, fear that they might once more be expelled from their home.
+Thompson centres the action against the backdrop of an impending Brexit vote, a major source of anxiety for Kate’s parents, who, as refugees from the war in the former Yugoslavia, fear that they might once more be expelled from their home.
 Thompson plays her mother, Petra, with a woeful Eastern European attitude, and somewhat questionable accent.
-Kate, who’s real name is Katarina, starts off rejecting her heritage, preferring to Anglicize her name and mannerisms.
+Kate, who’s real name is Katarina, starts off rejecting her heritage, preferring to Anglicise her name and mannerisms.
 Her journey towards healing her body runs parallel with one that leads her to accept her identity in the face of others who might reject it.

 Somewhere in there is a whole plotline about helping the homeless, and Yeoh’s character falling in love with a German man obsessed with sauerkraut.
 I know it sounds crazy, but it works if you let it.
 That is the magic of Last Christmas.
 Oh, and did I mention that the soundtrack features several George Michael bangers, including a version of “Last Christmas” screeched by a very creepy-looking toy gibbon?
 Don’t sleep on this movie!